 This is a small local operation, so you’ll have to head to Regensburg along the Danube to try some!
 They have a beautiful beer garden along the river and offer brewery tours.
 More information on their website.

-Willy Wonka may not accompany you, but that doesn’t mean you can’t take a trip along the beer river – the Young Danube in Germany.
-This is only a small tasting of the beer the Danube has to offer, but hopefully you’ll enjoy a few mugs of this 500 year old tradition!
+Willy Wonka may not accompany you, but that doesn’t mean you can’t take a trip along the beer river in Bavaria – the Young Danube in Germany.
+This is only a small tasting of the beer the Danube has to offer, but hopefully, you’ll enjoy a few mugs of this 500-year-old tradition!